PyTables/PyTables/doc/source/MIGRATING_TO_3.x.rst

 The PyTables 3.x series now ships with full compatibility for Python 3.1+.
 Additionally, we plan on maintaining compatibility with Python 2.7 for the foreseeable future.
-Python 2.6 is no longer under actively supported but may work in most cases.
+Python 2.6 is no longer supported but may work in most cases.
 Note that the entire 3.x series now relies on numexpr v2.1+, which itself is the first version of numexpr support both Python 2 & 3.